 Ohio State was one of the nation's first hospitals to use robotics for minimally invasive surgical procedures.
 A world leader in robotic prostatectomy, Ohio State's James Cancer Hospital and Solove Research Institute is one of the nation’s premier cancer centers for performing robotic prostatectomies and one of the nation’s leading robotic training centers for physicians and surgeons trained in the use of the da Vinci Robotics Surgical System.

-The internationally recognized robotic prostatectomy team is lead by Ronney Abaza, MD, director of Robotic Urologic Surgery at Ohio State, and is dedicated to patients undergoing robotic surgery for the treatment of urologic conditions, such as prostate, kidney and bladder cancers.
+The internationally recognized robotic prostatectomy team is dedicated to patients undergoing robotic surgery for the treatment of urologic conditions, such as prostate, kidney and bladder cancers.
 The multidisciplinary robotic treatment team at Ohio State also includes specialists in medical oncology, radiation therapy and urology to provide the most integrated and coordinated care for prostate cancer patients.

 What is Robotic Prostatectomy?